AndrewJHart/es10-features-in-node-13/README.md

 ## Toying around with Node v13.5 features

 This is very simple, I just wanted to test using the `--experimental-modules` flag when running the project.

+## What is it testing?

-Currently it just tests the async import in index.js.
+- [x] Currently it tests the async import in index.js.
+- [x] Using `#` for private props within classes

 ## Setting up the project